A microsite of wot.technology · Live customer traffic on our cluster

 The primitives, in plain terms.
 Your data, your keys, your audit trail.

 • Content-addressed storage.
 BLAKE3 hashes as primary keys.
-Identical content resolves to the same address, so dedup is by construction.
+Identical content resolves to the same address, so deduplication falls out of the maths.
 No duplicate storage costs.
 Verifiable integrity on every read.

 • Ed25519 signatures on everything.
 Identity is a public key.
 Signatures are first-class.
 Every record is authenticated.
 You always know who put it there and when.